|

 most liquid.
 The months that have higher volume will afford the trader a

 better opportunity to enter and exit the market.
+Calculation This study has

 no computations.
 The values for the volume and open interest are